tossik8/tracker/README.md

 The application uses an SQLite database named `.projects.db`, which will be created automatically in the home directory when you first run any `tracker` command.

 The database schema includes two tables:
-- projects: Stores project names and their unique IDs.
+- projects: Stores project names and their IDs.
     - `id`: `INTEGER PRIMARY KEY`
     - `name`: `UNIQUE NOT NULL`